khalilfarouqi/OrderWise/README.md

 ## Acknowledgements

 Special thanks to the Spring Framework community for providing excellent documentation and resources for building enterprise-grade applications.
+Also, thanks to the Keycloak community for their support and resources in implementing secure authentication and authorization.